MT4Mars/MT4U/README.md

     Selecting a different track, the LEDs will show what plug-in types are already in the track's FX chain, giving you a swift overview.

-    There is a list of plug-ins that you can edit to enter your favourites for each type.

     If the FX is not found, the first in the list will be added.
-Once added, the Alt modifier will make the Left and Right MCU buttons go forward and backwards, replacing the current FX with the next/prev on your list for each given type.
+Once added, the Alt modifier will make the Prev/Next Channel MCU buttons go forward and backwards, replacing the current FX with the next/prev on your list for each given type.

     If, on the other hand, you are inside CSI's FX Menu, the plug-in will be added but not